oscimp/amaranth_twstft/Doc/2_Sync_PRN_1PPS.md

 With this implementation, as long as we build our instance of <code>PrnGenerator20</code> with no defined value for <code>taps</code>, we can change the taps we use just by changing the value of <code>self.tsel</code> signal !

+In the finished version of the project, the taps list is stored in the `.pickle` file so that there is no need to hard code these values that we are able to compute dynamically.

 ## Synchronizing the LFSR with the 1-PPS signal

 ### Detecting the 1-PPS signal rise